Come and visit

 A walking path within the bison area, marked with yellow capped poles.
 This trail is closed during the bird breeding season.

 - Project brochure includes a map indicating the Bison Trail

-The bison are regularly spotted from the Duinpieperspad.
-This is a paved path for recreationists (no cars allowed) located along the western border of the bison area.
+The bison are regularly spotted from the Duinpieperpad.
+This is a paved cycling path for recreationists (no cars allowed) located along the western border of the bison area.
 So in case you can not or do not like to go into the area using the Bison Trail, or the Trail is closed, still you have a chance to see the bison from this path.